 General Motors has been investigated by Federal Authorities as a result of the faulty ignition switches.
-The CEO of General Motors, Mary Barra testified before Congress during the last weeks of April, 2014 that t she did not know why it had taken years for the safety defect to be announced and for the vehicles to be recalled.
+The CEO of General Motors, Mary Barra, testified before Congress during the last weeks of April 2014 and said she did not know why it had taken years for the safety defect to be announced and for the vehicles to be recalled.

-The part of the ignition switch recall that is at the issue would have cost less than sixty cents ($00.60) to replace according to its manufacturer.
-General Motors announced that they will begin replacing the faulty ignition switches with replacement parts as soon as this week.
+The part of the ignition switch recall that is the issue would have cost less than sixty cents ($00.60) to replace according to its manufacturer.

 The General Motor Safety Recall Website identifies all of the vehicles involved in the recall:

 - All 2005-2007 Chevrolet Cobalt and Pontiac G5

 - 2006-2007 Pontiac Solstice and 2007 Saturn Sky vehicles are involved in the recall

 On March 28, 2014, the recall was expanded to include the following vehicles:

 - 2008 – 2010 Pontiac Solstice and G5